 Klara's mission is to transform healthcare communication so every patient can receive great care.
-As part of this, Klara's solutions work seamlessly with athenahealth as well as a growing network of more than 50 EHR and PM systems.
+As part of this, our solutions work seamlessly with a growing network of more than 50 EHR and PM systems, including athenahealth, Veradigm, Greenway Health, Nextech, AdvancedMD, ModMed®, and more.